 Artists Need the Solidarity Economy and the Solidarity Economy Needs Artists

-Art.coop invites you to study-into-action with us on five Fridays this fall.
+Art.coop invited you to study-into-action with us on five Fridays this fall.
 Our aim is to connect cultural innovators across silos who do not know one another well, but are building the cultural economy we want.
 We need to socialize, study, and dream together before we can take collective action.
 Artists need the solidarity economy, and the solidarity economy needs artists!
 We invite you to check out our report, Solidarity Not Charity: Grantmaking in the Solidarity Economy and so much more on our website, art.coop and to stay in touch with us and join the growing movement of artists creating in the Solidarity Economy on Instagram @_artcoop and Twitter @_artcoop.

 Haystack Mountain School of Crafts (Maine) instigated phase one and Open Collective Foundation is the home of the school for phase one and two.
 Phase one is produced with support from Grantmakers in the Arts and the William and Flora Hewlett Foundation, as well as funds from sending partners: Weavers Fellowship (New Orleans), Recess Art (New York City), Minneapolis College of Art and Design (Minneapolis), the Joan Mitchell Foundation (New York City and New Orleans), Arizona State University (Tempe), The Field (New York City), Drexel University (Philadelphia), and the Guild of Future Architects (National).
 Howl Round Theater Commons is producing and distributing phase one.